EmilHvitfeldt/smltar/docs/06_ml_regression.md

 }
 ```

-For example, now we can create a recipe that removes the Snowball stop words list by calling this function.
+For example, now we can create a recipe that removes the Snowball stop words list\index{stop word lists!Snowball} by calling this function.

 ```r